bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

 |h2| Conclusion |h2e|

-Variational Bayesian inference is one of the most interesting topics that I come across so far because it marries the beauty of Bayesian inference with the practicality of machine learning.
-In future posts, I'll be exploring this theme a bit more and start moving into some techniques in the machine learning domain but with strong roots in probability.
+Variational Bayesian inference is one of the most interesting topics that I have come across so far because it marries the beauty of Bayesian inference with the practicality of machine learning.
+In future posts, I'll be exploring this theme a bit more and start moving into techniques in the machine learning domain but with strong roots in probability.

 |h2| Further Reading |h2e|